aspose-tex/Aspose.TeX-API-References/english/cpp/aspose.tex.presentation.svg/svgdevice/addbookmark/_index.md

 | name | System::String | The name. |
 | position | System::Drawing::PointF | The position. |

-## Deprecated
-This method has been deprecated starting from version 24.7 and will be hidden in version 24.10.
-False

 ## See Also

 * Class [String](../../../system/string/)